Privacy notice

 The recipient of the information contained in the session cookie is exclusively the authorized web server, i.e. the HLRS web server that sets the session cookie.

-Session cookies are automatically deleted from your computer when you close your browser.
+Session cookies are automatically deleted from your computer after one month.

 The session cookie is saved on the user’s computer and is then transferred from it to our web server.
 This means that you as a user - independent from the requirement of saving the cookie detailed above - have complete control over the usage of cookies.
 By changing the settings in your internet browser, you can deactivate or restrict the passing of session cookies.
 Cookies that have already been saved can be deleted at any time.
 This can also be done automatically.
 If the session cookie for our website is deactivated, the contrast setting that you have selected will not be retained when visiting other web pages.